 The 710-acre estate at Windsor Oaks Vineyards includes 210 acres of vineyards planted with 16 different varieties of grapes.
 Windsor Oaks supplies grapes to several wineries, including its sister operations, Notre Vue Estate Winery & Vineyards and Balverne Wines.

 Gonzague & Claire Lurton, fourth generation winemakers from Bordeaux, planted roots in Sonoma County.
 Their property Trinité Estate, and its signature red blend Acaibo, showcase the breathtaking beauty and high quality wines of the Chalk Hill area.

-Albini Family Vineyards farms Merlot and Zinfandel just east of the town of Windsor; Calluna Vineyards is on a mission to produce the finest Bordeaux varietals.
+Albini Family Vineyards farms Merlot and Zinfandel just east of the town of Windsor, while Calluna Vineyards, set adjacent to Trinité, strives to produce the finest Bordeaux-style varieties.

 Restaurants and Lodging near Chalk Hill

 Nearby in Windsor, Hampton Inn & Suites, Holiday Inn Windsor Wine Country, and Holiday Inn Express Windsor provide lodging.
 Just 10 minutes away from the Chalk Hill area, the town of Healdsburg also offers an extensive selection of restaurants and lodging.

 Carneros - Sonoma

 Pine Mountain - Cloverdale Peak